 Once a decision is reached and authorised it is essential that all members of the ESCC fully support the decision and do not undermine it in anyway, either with colleagues or externally.

-The ESC Team will communicate the decision to the affected bodies and the decision will also be published in the updated Public sector classification guide (PSCG), which is usually released on the last working day of the month.
+The ESC Team will communicate the decision to the affected bodies and the decision will also be published in the updated Public sector classification guide (PSCG), which is usually released on the 15th working day of each month (or, occasionally, on the 16th working day) in line with the Public sector finances publication.

 The ESC Team will also table discussion of its implementation at the Economic Statistics Classifications Implementation Group.